 English Electric had built aircraft before, but almost exclusively they had been those of other companies' design – in particular, in wartime, Handley Page Hampdens and Halifaxes, both bombers.
 But here, in the Canberra, was a new product from its own drawing-boards.
-The company's important but relatively low-profile involvement in aircraft manufacture had been the source of some confusion when word of the Canberra's existence found press attention.
+English Electric's important but relatively low-profile involvement in aircraft manufacture was the source of some confusion when word of the Canberra's existence found press attention.
 At least one national newspaper wrote of Britain's first "electric bomber"!

 For forever afterwards, however, the name of the company best known hitherto for its domestic cookers, washing machines and water heaters was firmly established as an innovative and capable player in the aeronautical sphere.

 The Canberra has the distinction of making many significant 'firsts' in aviation history.
 It was a Canberra that made the first-ever jet crossing of the South Atlantic in both directions, and in 1951 a Canberra flown by Beamont from the UK to the USA made the first non-stop crossing of the Atlantic Ocean without refuelling.
-Several speed records were set by the Canberra during to London-to-New Zealand Air Race, staged in 1953.
+Several speed records were set by the Canberra during the London-to-New Zealand Air Race, staged in 1953.
 And in 1954, a Canberra became the British aircraft to overfly the North Pole.
-In 1956, a Canberra was the first British aircraft to be flown with thrust augmentation from a fully-controllable rocket engine (that being the de Havilland Sprite).
+In 1956, a Canberra was the first British aircraft to be flown with thrust augmentation from a fully-controllable rocket engine (that being the de Havilland Sprite, an engine designed to briefly augment the power of jet aircraft to either gain higher altitude rapidly or perform take-offs at increased weights).

 Although speed is our subject, it should be noted that the Canberra was a formidable high-flyer that set several Absolute World Altitude Records.
 Indeed, it could fly at a higher altitude than any other bomber throughout the 1950s.
 In May 1953, a Canberra fitted with Rolls-Royce Olympus turbojets reached an altitude of 63,668 feet, then in August 1955 the Canberra raised the bar to 65,876 feet.
-In 1956 a Canberra reached an altitude of 70,310 feet, boosted by a Napier Double Scorpion liquid-propellant rocket motor, an engine designed to augment the power of jet aircraft to either gain higher altitude rapidly or perform take-offs at increased weights.
+In 1956 a Canberra reached an altitude of 70,310 feet, boosted by a Napier Double Scorpion liquid-propellant rocket motor.

 At the opposite end of the altitude scale, in 1960 a modified Canberra took part in Operation Swifter in Libya – an investigation into the effects on aircraft structures of turbulence at low-altitude and high speed.

-When the Canberra was finally retired by its first operator, the RAF, in June 2006, it was 57 years after the type's first flight.
-Meanwhile, to this day, three examples of the Martin B-57 variant remain in service in the USA, performing important meteorological work for NASA.
+When the Canberra was finally retired by its original operator, the RAF, in June 2006, it was 57 years after the type's first flight.
+Meanwhile, to this day, three examples of the Martin B-57 variant remain in service in the USA, performing important meteorological work with NASA.